chinweeee/Crypto_Trader_Bot/README.md

 - Install the required dependencies.
 - Configure the trading bot with your API keys and trading parameters.
 - Run the bot against live markets or in a simulation mode.

+## Legal Disclaimer
+This software is for educational purposes only.
+Do not risk money which you are afraid to lose.
+USE THE BOT AT YOUR OWN RISK.